Welcome to CSC 151! The official course description for this class is:

 The grading scale for this course will be:

 Your classmates and partner(s) depend on your contributions to learn new material and complete the required work for this course.
 Don’t let them down!
-You are expected to arrive on time and participate actively in every class.
+You are expected to arrive on time and actively participate in every class.

 I encourage students who plan to observe religious holidays that coincide with class meetings or assignment due dates to consult with me in the first three weeks of classes so that we may reach a mutual understanding of how you can meet the terms of your religious observance and also the requirements for this course.